Mental Health Facilities Story County, IA

 Richmond Center

 Richmond Center is a mental health facility in Story County, IA, located at 1619 South High Avenue, 50010.
 Richmond Center provides telemedicine/telehealth and outpatient treatment.
-Richmond Center provides individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Richmond Center provides behavior modification, group therapy and integrated dual diagnosis disorder treatment to adults, young adults and children / adolescents.
 Richmond Center also supports people requiring dual diagnosis treatment.
-Some other services available at Richmond Center include suicide prevention services, court-ordered outpatient treatment and education services.
+Some other services available at Richmond Center include suicide prevention services, education services and family psychoeducation.

 Mary Greeley Medical Center Behavioral Health Unit

 Mary Greeley Medical Center Behavioral Health Unit is one of mental health facilities in Story County, Iowa, located at 1111 Duff Avenue, 50010 zip code.
-Mary Greeley Medical Center Behavioral Health Unit provides hospital inpatient treatment and telemedicine/telehealth.
-Mary Greeley Medical Center Behavioral Health Unit provides activity therapy, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
-Mary Greeley Medical Center Behavioral Health Unit also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
+Mary Greeley Medical Center Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
+Mary Greeley Medical Center Behavioral Health Unit provides electroconvulsive therapy, psychotropic medication and activity therapy to adults, young adults and seniors 65 or older.
+Mary Greeley Medical Center Behavioral Health Unit also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.

 SPONSORED AD